sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 evaluations.

-To illustrate these three principles, we use [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) as a case study---a recent paper that received substantial attention from the LLM research community (e.g. see [this](https://machinelearning.apple.com/research/gsm-symbolic), [this](https://www.reddit.com/r/singularity/comments/1g1zphu/apple_ai_researchers_question_openais_claims/), or [this](https://x.com/MFarajtabar/status/1844456880971858028)).
+To illustrate these three principles, we use [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) as a case study---a recent paper that received substantial attention from the LLM research community with **millions of views** across social media platforms and the world-wide-web (e.g. see [this](https://machinelearning.apple.com/research/gsm-symbolic), [this](https://www.reddit.com/r/singularity/comments/1g1zphu/apple_ai_researchers_question_openais_claims/), or [this](https://x.com/MFarajtabar/status/1844456880971858028)).
 <!-- I see, you say here why that paper, so perhaps it is fine - [DRI] indeed, I wanted to keep the intro short; can add a bit more fluff around "reach" here though.
 [TODO] -->
 We review their methods, identify gaps in their analysis, and offer a more rigorous statistical assessment of their claims.

+**Note:** Whilst writing this blog post, a great overview of statistical methods suitable for evaluating LMs was published by Miller (2024) <d-cite key="miller2024adding"></d-cite>.

 # 3. Summary of [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229)